buildLittleWorlds/levit/src/content/blog/um-helat-and-bias-in-claude.md

 ---
-title: "Um-Helat and Bias in Claude - the Case of Milton's 'Areopagitica' - Part 1"
+title: "Um-Helat and Bias in Claude - the Case of Milton's 'Areopagitica'"
 pubDate: 2024-07-28
-description: "example of bias in CLaude preventing an application of John Milton's freedom of thought argument"
+description: "example of bias in Claude preventing an application of John Milton's freedom of thought argument"
 tags: ["coordinator", "rebel"]
 ---